nextcloud/documentation/admin_manual/installation/harden_server.rst

 Connections to remote servers
 -----------------------------

-Some Nextcloud functionalites require connecting to remote servers.
+Some Nextcloud functionalites require the server to connect to remote servers.
-This pragraph also outlines the data which is transmitted to the Nextcloud GmbH.
+This pragraph includes the data which is transmitted to the Nextcloud GmbH.
 Depending on your server setup, these are the possible connections:

 - www.nextcloud.com, www.startpage.com, www.eff.org, www.edri.org for checking the internet connection